-PHA253 Pharmaceutical Microbiology and Immunology (3-2-4)
+PHA260 Pharmaceutical Microbiology and Immunology I (2-0-2)

-This course takes in consideration the microbiology as an explosive subjects with many ramification .It is designed to introduce the students to the microbes world exemplified by Prokaryotes, Eukaryotes and the unique properties of the viruses.
+Microbiology and Immunology I designed to introduce the students to microbe's world exemplified by Prokaryotes, Eukaryotes and the unique properties of the viruses.
 Trying to give a brief and up-date presentation of those aspects of medical organisms that can inflict damages to human health.
-Antibiotics will be discussed at length.
-Immunology as rapidly developing field plays a pivoted role in health and disease so it deserve a fair share in this course.
+Explore sterilization techniques.
+Antibiotics discussed at length.

+Immunology as rapidly developing field plays a pivoted role in health and disease so it deserves a fair share in this course